wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

       In case you would stop or restart the container, the blockchain copy and the configuration file will be cached locally on your computer, so no data will be lost after re-start.
     - [Map](https://docs.docker.com/config/containers/container-networking/) the container port to the localhost port.
     - Insert the [Base58 encoded string of the wallet seed](#prerequisites).
-    - Type a password that would be stored locally on your host to protect your encoded seed.
+    - Type a password that would be stored locally on your host to protect the `wallet.dat` file.

     ```
      docker run -d \